-Selling, general and administrative ("SG&A") expenses increased by \$3.0 million in the second quarter of fiscal year 2016 compared to the same quarter of fiscal year 2015.
-This was primarily due to higher litigation costs, higher costs associated earn-out liabilities, and higher support costs related to our new enterprise resource planning ("ERP") software, partially offset by lower stock-based compensation expense.
+Selling, general and administrative ("SG&A") expenses decreased by \$1.2 million in the third quarter of fiscal year 2016 compared to the same quarter of fiscal year 2015.
+This was primarily due to lower stock-based compensation expense, cost savings related to the reduction in force executed during the second quarter of fiscal year 2016, and a \$0.9 million reduction in our litigation accrual as a result of the settlement entered into with Intrigo Systems, Inc. ("Intrigo"), partially offset by higher support costs related to our new enterprise resource planning ("ERP") software.
+While we recognized a decrease in SG&A for this quarter, SG&A as a percentage of net sales increased because SG&A did not decrease at the same rate as our net sales.
 We expect amortization costs associated with our new ERP software to be approximately \$0.6 million in subsequent quarters.
-In the third quarter of fiscal year 2016, we expect our SG&A expenses to decline as we benefit from the reduction in force executed during the second quarter of fiscal year 2016.
+In the fourth quarter of fiscal year 2016, we expect our SG&A expenses to increase primarily due to the impact of the 14-week quarter.